rosehilmo/multipath_ranging/README.md

 It is recommended that you run these codes using a terminal, NOT Spyder.
 Save any code edits you made from Spyder, then open either a CMD.exe (Windows) or bash (Mac, Linux) terminal.
 In the terminal, enter 'ipython'.
 This will open an instance of python in your terminal.
 From there, run any python codes by entering 'run code_name.py'

 ## Codes of interest in "whaletracks/whaletracks/detection" folder
--'MP' codes are multitpath ranging codes tuned to detect timings of multipaths at specific OBS sites indicated in code.
+- 'MP' codes are multitpath ranging codes tuned to detect timings of multipaths at specific OBS sites indicated in code.

--'plot_ranges_calltimings.py' caluclates ranges using multipath timings and bellhop-derived range vs. timing models.
+- 'plot_ranges_calltimings.py' caluclates ranges using multipath timings and bellhop-derived range vs. timing models.
 Bellhop models for each site are in bellhop folder.

 - detect_calls.py defines functions used by multipath codes (casual users of this code will not need to edit these)